 See Figure 2-10.
 A/DH3 Hydraulic units have six control levers to load, clamp, turn and level logs.
 A/DH5 and A/DH7 hydraulic units have four additional levers for controlling the Pull-Down clamps.
 In sawmills equipped with A/DH5 hydraulic system, individual Pull-Down clamps are controlled with separate levers.
 In sawmills with A/DH7 hydraulic system, in/out movement of individual clamps is controlled with the same lever and up/down movement of individual clamps is controlled with separate levers.
-A/DH5 and A/DH5 and A/DH5 and A/DH7 hydraulic system, in/out movement of individual clamps is controlled with separate levers.
 A/DH5 and A/DH7 hydraulic control boxes are equipped with an oil flow control valve